Averyy/esphome-custom-components/components/hlk_ld2413/README.md

 # HLK-LD2413 Component for ESPHome

 This component provides integration with the HLK-LD2413 24GHz millimeter wave radar liquid level detection sensor for ESPHome using UART.
-This is a custom component created by me - use at your own risk.
+This is a custom component and still has breaking changes as it's being tested.
 If you use or modify this component, please link back to the original repository.

 ## Features